Manifest2Heal

 Friday the 13th

 A few days later, while talking with my sister Gina, I admitted the quiet guilt I carried for missing that poetic opportunity.
 She pointed out that in 2026, February and March shared the exact same calendar.
-Why not scatter his ashes in March instead?
+Why not scatter his ashes on Friday the 13th in March instead?

 We didn’t realize it at the time, but her insight allowed Orion’s legacy to come full circle.
 The very day and month he first appeared in my photos would also mark his final resting place beneath the open sky – scattered like starlight across his favorite spots in the yard on Friday, March 13th.